 - Have as its primary mission, either the presentation of visual or performing arts programs to the public, or education in the areas of visual or performing arts.

 - Have its headquarters in Broward County, Miami-Dade County, or Palm Beach County.
 At least one active, voting Board Member from the organization must reside in Broward County or work full-time in Broward County.

 - Be an active, not-for-profit, Florida corporation (or a division or unit of such) in good standing.

-- Have been tax-exempt under the IRS Code for at least 36 months if annual budget is over $250,000.
-Or, have been tax-exempt under the IRS Code for at least 12 months if annual budget is under $250,000.
+- Be tax-exempt under the IRS Code for at least 36 months, or tax exempt for 12 months if their annual budget is over $250,000.

 - Be currently registered with the Florida Department of Agriculture and Consumer Services to solicit contributions unless the exempt organization falls under the categories listed in S. 496.403 of the Florida Statutes (e.g., educational institution).

-- Request funding for an arts program which will take place in Broward County during the calendar year of the application.
+- Request funding for an arts program which will take place in Broward County during the calendar year for which a grant is awarded.

 If the applicant is a support group or a division of a larger entity, the application will be considered only if the applicant meets the criteria listed above and the larger entity itself is not an applicant or ineligible.